wincaton/week2labs/README.md

 ## Fundamental Aspects of Python

-For convienence, this tutorial is provided as both a Python notebook (.ipynb) and in HTML.
+For convenience, this tutorial is provided as both a Python notebook (.ipynb) and in HTML.
 The HTML version of the tutorial shows output for executed code in the notebook.
 You can view the HTML version in your web browser.

 For the remainder of the semester, you will only find the Python notebook version included in the week's repo, although you can generate the HTML or PDF version of a notebook in JupyterLab for your personal review.